Back to All Case Studies

 Industry Pattern

-• deals close but project records are not created immediately
+• Deals close in the CRM but corresponding project records are not created for days

-• information is stored in multiple disconnected systems
+• Information stored in disconnected systems creates conflicting records

 Workflow Friction Diagnostic Signals

-• project managers asking sales teams for deal details
+• Project managers ask sales teams for deal details that should have flowed automatically

-• leadership unsure which system holds the latest information
+• Leadership unsure which system holds the most current engagement information

 Client Profile